Prayers and Pujas

 Medicine Buddha is the manifestation of the healing energy of all enlightened beings.
-Prayers to Medicine Buddha are especially powerful because of the extensive prayers they took to benefit sentient beings.
-They strongly prayed for the temporal and ultimate happiness of all sentient beings; they vowed that their prayers would be actualized during these times.
+Prayers to the Medicine Buddhas are especially powerful because of the extensive prayers they made to benefit sentient beings.
+They strongly prayed for the temporal and ultimate happiness of all beings, and vowed that their prayers would be actualized during these times.

-Medicine Buddha Puja is beneficial for healing of body and mind, and benefitting the ill and recently deceased.
+Medicine Buddha Puja is beneficial for healing of body and mind, and benefiting the ill and recently deceased.
 Chanted in English.

 Guru puja with tsog

 Prayers and special offerings to the Spiritual Teacher (Guru) to accumulate merit for the Centre and anyone participating.
-For Rinpoche’s students, tsog is also a commitment if you have highest yoga tantra initiation.
-Depending on the chantmaster, may be in English or Tibetan, or a mix.
+For Rinpoche’s students, tsog offering is also a commitment if you have highest yoga tantra initiation.
+Depending on the chantmaster, the puja may be in English or Tibetan, or a mix.

 If your mind is not transformed into the path, how can you have realizations of the path?
 There’s no way, without transforming your mind.
 All the lamrim realizations—guru devotion, perfect human rebirth (its usefulness and the difficulty of finding it again), impermanence and death and so forth—are lojong, thought transformation. … The lamrim prayer in Guru Puja contains all the profound, vital points of the complete path of sutra and tantra.” ~Lama Zopa Rimpoche